andrew-drogalis/FX-Order-Management/README.md

 ### Downloading Dependencies

 Please see a link to required dependencies [below](#Dependencies).
 If you are in Linux, Boost & OpenSSL & libsecret can be installed with the following commands below.
+Additionally, this repository comes with a .devcontainer directory.
+The .devcontainer has all the required dependencies and can be run inside a Docker container.

 ```
     Fedora: